JL907/Katarina/README.md

 ---

 ## Old Patch Notes
+`1.1.1`
+* Shunpo will now reset half of its remaining duration when picking up daggers

 `1.1.0`
 * Katarina base damage reduced to 12 down from 15
 * Katarina base damage per level reduced to 2.4 down from 3